-Webelos Woods is a camp out designed to introduce Webelos to the many outdoor adventures of Boy Scouting.
+Webelos Woods is a camp out designed to introduce Webelos Scouts to the many outdoor adventures of Scouting.
 This awesome weekend event includes patrol-method camping and Scout activities.
-On Saturday morning, Webelos patrols compete in Webelos skills (first aid, fire building, camping skills, games, knots) and during the afternoon local Boy Scout troops teach basic Boy Scout skills.
-The patrols are judged on patrol flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.
-This is also an opportunity for Boy Scouts to work on Merit Badge
+On Saturday morning, Webelos denss compete in Scouting skills (first aid, fire building, camping skills, games, knots) and during the afternoon local troops teach basic Scouting skills.
+The Webelos dens are judged on den flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.
+This is also an opportunity for Scouts in troops to work on merit badges.

 Registration opens in September.

 - Bed roll, or sleeping bag

 - Jacket, Raingear, Hat

 - Mess kit; camp cup